 Second, after completing your candidate contact information, please fill in each of the application sections, carefully adhering to the instructions:

-As a courtesy to the many distinguished individuals who volunteer their time to help make the prize possible, we ask that you strictly observe all of the guidelines for submission.
-Please note that applications that do not follow the above instructions will be disqualified from consideration.
+As a courtesy to the distinguished individuals who volunteer their time to help make the prize competition possible, we ask that you strictly observe all of the guidelines for submission.
+Please note that applications that do not follow instructions will be disqualified from consideration.
 Thank you in advance for your consideration.

-Please write a one-page "Executive Summary," comprised of three paragraphs, giving the reader a brief snapshot of:
+Please write a one-page "Executive Summary," giving the reader a brief snapshot of:

 Description of Inventiveness